+Asparagus Fern prefers for the soil to dry out between waterings and should be watered regularly.
 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Select your city to see how the current weather in your area affects the placement of Asparagus Fern in your home 🏡.
+Asparagus Fern may have difficulty thriving and will drop leaves 🍃 without ample sunlight.
+Place it less than 3 feet from a window to maximize the potential for growth.
+Select your region to see how the current weather in your area affects the placement in your home 🏡.

 Asparagus Fern is not safe to consume.
 If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
 If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.